JiachenRen/cs4476-cv-project/README.md

 ### How to contribute?

 The different sections of the paper are broken into parts under [parts](parts).
 To work on a section, edit individual markdown files in there.
-When you are done, execute the following script to recompile the final paper:
+When you are done, **make sure to execute the following script to recompile the final paper** and commit:

 #### Compile